Sports Medicine and Osteopathy Rapid

 Rehabilitative therapy

-• neck/back pain (sprains, muscle pain or strains, torticollis, lumbago, LBP)
+• neck/back pain (sprains, muscle pain or strains, torticollis, lumbago, Lower Back Pain)

 • shoulder injury (tendonitis, sprain, swimmer's shoulder, frozen shoulder or capsulitis, bursitis, rotator cuff injury)